Product Features

 4 Types of Product Features

 Product managers need to prioritize features in order to stay on track with their roadmap.
-This means they have to figure out which features are important and which ones can wait until later.
+This means they must figure out which features are important and which can wait until later.

 Here are some ways that product managers prioritize features: